Nafta7/the-pod/README.md

 - [ ] Add transition animations.
 Needs research.

-- [ ] Host on github and deploy the site using github pages.
+- [x] Host on github and deploy the site using github pages.
-- [ ] Add deployment automation scripts.
+- [x] Add deployment automation scripts.

+- [ ] Add a license.